Leading Sports Governance

 - a delegate pack containing notes and presentation slides

 - a certificate of attendance

 Completion of the Essential Sports Governance course is not necessary for entry to Leading Sports Governance for those with sufficient knowledge and experience, gained either through formal learning or practical application.

 This training has been adapted to an online format and will be split into five separate two-hour sessions across a 2 week period.
-Attendance at all sessions is mandatory to complete this course.
+Attendance at all sessions is required to complete this course.

 Session 1 - Introduction and managing Board meetings

 - Recap of Essential Sports Governance